 Compared to taking a ferry independently, a diving trip from Koh Samui to Koh Tao is considerably more expensive, but if you just want a day-trip to Turtle Island and you consider what’s included for the price, it’s actually a pretty good deal!

 How do you get from Koh Samui to Koh Tao?

 Traveling from Koh Samui to Koh Tao is a popular route so there are always lots of ferries to choose from, or book a private diving tour if you’re going for the diving.
 There are high-speed and regular ferries, with the high-speed ones costing more but getting you there in as little as 1.5 hours.
 Or book a private diving tour if you’re going for the diving.
 Book ferry tickets as well as combined tickets for pickup from hotels at 12Go.

 How long does it take from Koh Samui to Koh Tao?

 You have to travel by ferry from Koh Samui to Koh Tao, unless you use a private speedboat charter or take a diving tour.
 There are plenty of ferries available at a reasonable cost, and you can compare the schedules and prices, and book at 12Go.
 The fastest is the Lomprayah catamaran, taking around 1.5 hours.
 Seatran ferries are about 2 hours, and Songserm around 2.5 hours.

 How do you get to Koh Tao?

 How do I get to Koh Tao?

 This depends on where you’re starting from, but being an island without an airport, you’ll have to take a ferry!
-Traveling down from Bangkok, you can arrive to Chumphon or Surat Thani and take a ferry from either of these.
+Traveling down from Bangkok, you can arrive in Surat Thani or Chumphon and take a ferry from either of these.
 For all the different options, take a look at travel website 12Go where you can search for transport to Koh Tao from all over Thailand and book your tickets.